vladykin/joomla-bibbase/README.md

 joomla-bibbase
 ==============

-BibBase plugin for Joomla.
+BibBase plugin for Joomla 3.
 Allows to insert [BibBase](http://bibbase.org/) bibliographies into Joomla articles.

 Use the following syntax:
 ```